 If you think about your law firm’s website, it’s quite likely that many of your pages cover similar topic areas.
 What this means is that when Google crawls through your website, it’s met with a number of competing pages, all vying for the top positions.

 What the search engine isn’t always able to do is determine which page or pages are most important and where it should start.
 Hence, the need for topic clusters.
-When you interlink your content and organize it through topical clusters, you are effectively telling Google which page should take priority and then it’s able to organize the rest of the pages related to the main topic into one cluster.
+When you interlink your content and organize it through topical clusters, you are effectively telling Google which page should take priority, and then Google is able to organize into one cluster the rest of the pages related to the main topic.

-Making topic clusters work for your law firm.
+Making topic clusters work for your law firm

 So you create a pillar page (kind of a mother ship) for “family law” and this serves as the main hub.
 The topic cluster pillar page for family law should broadly cover the entire topic.
 It needs to be obvious and make sense for the cluster content to link to it.

 Your clients are now in control and they get to decide how they want to engage with your content.
-For example, if you’re an employment law firm, does your potential clients want to read a broad overview of the whole employment space, or do they want to know specifics about a certain topic?
+For example, if you’re an employment law firm, do your potential clients want to read a broad overview of the whole employment space, or do they want to know specifics about a certain topic?
 You need to provide both on your site.